joshuacook/Eloranta_Lab/FiniteDifferences/README.md

 1. What does it mean h goes to 0?

 ##  Discrete Representation of Functions
-We will use `numpy' and it's build-in array functionality to represent functions as vectors.
+We will use `numpy` and it's build-in array functionality to represent functions as vectors.

 ~~~